appleboy/go-fcm/README.md

   }

   // Send with condition
-  // Define a condition which will send to devices which are subscribed
-  // to either the Google stock or the tech industry topics. condition := "'stock-GOOG' in topics || 'industry-tech' in topics"
+  condition := "'stock-GOOG' in topics || 'industry-tech' in topics" message := &messaging.Message{

-  // See documentation on defining a message payload. message := &messaging.Message{
     Data: map[string]string{
       "score": "850",